bricklen/trufflehunter/README.md

 - nodemailer
 - optimist
 - bootstrap
-- Has been tested on CentOS and Mint linux only
+- Has so far been tested on CentOS only
 - sendmail, to send notification of completed PgBadger execution.
 - trufflehunter.js listens to port 22089 by default.